sylv/venera/README.md

   }),
 });

-// "venera" should be replaced with the name of your app. if this were "app-name", venera would
+// "venera" should be the name of your app const data = loadConfig("myapp");
-// look for ".my-apprc.yaml" files, "MY_APP_VARIABLE" environment variables, etc
+// data now looks like:
+// {
+//   message: "Very cool",
+//   redis: {
+//     host: "127.0.0.1",
+//     password: "youshallnotpass",
+//     port: 6379,
+//   }
+// }

+// "zod" is a great option to parse the resulting schema.
-// if you wanted, you could skip validation and use "data" directly, but defaults wont
+// "class-validator" might also be convenient if you already use it.
-// be applied and transforms (eg converting strings from env variables to numbers) wont be applied. const data = loadConfig("venera");
-// validate the config, throwing an error if the config doesn't match our schema. const config = validateConfig(AppConfig, data);
-// "config" is now an instance of AppConfig console.log(config);
-console.log(config.redis.url); // redis://youShallNotPass@127.0.0.1:6379
+// this is of course optional, by this point its just an object. const config = validateConfig(data);
 export { config };
 ```